Why I Build Client Websites On Squarespace

 It’s widely acknowledged that having too much choice will make people unhappy which is why I like that SquareSpace forces us to build and design within the confines of their templates.
 This stops me and my clients from constantly overthinking and tweaking every aspect of their website, and it also gives the project clearer finish lines and boundaries.

 Even though SquareSpace websites have to be built with templates, there is a lot of creativity and customization that can be done that many clients do not even realize.
-For example, this website currently uses the Pacific template and I’ve managed to make it unique and true to my brand.
-If you look for Pacific in the template library you’ll see that it is actually under the Restaurant section (and not under the Businesses section where many people think to look first).
+For example, this website currently uses the Rally template and I’ve managed to make it unique, customized and true to my brand.
 By comparing template features and functionality and picking the right template for your needs, Squarespace has you covered.

 Design and Functionality